SABRINA'S STORY

 Resilience & Return

-By June 2025, she returned to compete at the U.S. National Championships, ready to build toward the 2026 season.
+By June 2025, she returned at the U.S. National Championships, ready to build toward 2026.

 Beyond the Court